ImperialCollegeLondon/SWMManywhere/docs/quickstart.md

 - a project name,
 - a bounding box that specifies the latitude and longitude (EPSG:4326) of the bottom left and upper right corners of the region within which to create the UDM.

-We can define a simple `.yml` file here:
+We can define a simple configuration `.yml` file here:

 ```yml
 base_dir: /path/to/base/directory